hashintel/hash/packages/engine/README.md

 ## Questions & Support
 We're building a community of people who care about enabling better decision-making through modeling and simulation.
 Our [support forum](https://hash.community/?utm_medium=organic&utm_source=github_readme_engine) and [HASH community Discord server](https://hash.ai/discord?utm_medium=organic&utm_source=github_readme_engine) (requires login) are both great places to meet other modelers and get help.

+## The State of Development

+As outlined above, this project is the next-generation of our simulation engine, and differs from the one currently powering [hCore](https://hash.ai/platform/core?utm_medium=organic&utm_source=github_readme_engine) and [hCloud](https://hash.ai/platform/cloud?utm_medium=organic&utm_source=github_readme_engine).
+It's published here as a pre-release technology preview, and as such the feature-set and codebase should be considered unstable until it's released.
+That means that there are a number of features you  may use on the HASH platform that at present may not be supported by this project, notably:
+* Python runners, and therefore **Python behaviors** are currently **disabled**.
+This is a high-priority item for us and will be one of the main items of development focused on in the near future.
+Much of the implementation is finished and in this repository should exploring it be of interest (Although as it is _not_ completely finished, expect to find bugs).
+* Rust runners, and therefore **Rust behaviors** (which are generally a subset of the @hash behaviors found within hIndex) are currently **disabled**.
+This will be taken on after we have enabled the Python runners.
+Similar to Python, a large amount of the implementation is finished and available to explore, but currently not-in-use.

+There are a number of other functionalities in the HASH platform that are possibly under-development and/or not stable within the current repository.
+Feel free to try things out, but don't be dissuaded if they don't work as of yet.
+We don't want to make any guarantees until we've had time to properly test features, and for now we're prioritising development to get those features out!

+* For now, running of simulations should be easiest with _'single runs'_.
+(More in-depth usage documentation is found below in [Running for development](#running-for-development)) Various Experiment types have not been fully tested at the moment, and documentation and support may be lacking.
+* Analysis views are also untested at the moment and thus presently are not considered stable or supported.

 ## Building and Testing